 Ingredients needed for apple cider

-You can use as few or as many as you want.
-It’s all about how much juice you’re trying to make.
-Keep in mind that this is fresh juice that doesn’t have any preservatives so it won’t last as long.
+You can use as few or as many apples as you want.
+It’s all about how much homemade apple juice you’re trying to make.
+Keep in mind that this is fresh apple juice that doesn’t have any preservatives so it won’t have a long shelf life.
+You will likely want to make it in small batches.

 Here are the instructions to make apple juice